JeanCollas/Raspicop/README.md

 # Raspicop
 Implementation of a C++ Raspberry quadricopter

+It is 'another' Picopter project, which still needs a lot of work to compete some other more advanced projects.
 This project has been mainly done for fun, and started from scratch for educational purposes (Github, Raspberry, C++, sensors, ...).
 It is composed of several modules, and is not finished yet, the application framework is done but the pilot is missing :)

+I have started this repository to share my -very high- number of issues faced while implementing, hope this will help some people.
+It aims at being improved.

 More to come!